Product strategy helps to avoid common product design mistakes.

 The Scorpion-3 is a small flying machine with three rotors and a bicycle-esque seat for the pilot.
 It can fly a pre-programmed route just like a smaller RC quadcopter, or it can be flown manually.

 It’s no one’s fault, and it’s not necessarily a bad thing.
 As product engineers, we get locked into things that work and we can forget that it’s okay to do something fresh.
-More importantly, we may not realize that something should be designed from a new perspective rather than modifying an existing product design.
+More importantly, we may not realize that something should be designed from a new perspective rather than modifying an existing good product design.

 Scorpion-3 isn’t the only flying machine to make a decent debut.
-There are flying bicycle designs out there which are, in appearance, exactly like bicycles, except for the fans that lift it off the ground.
+There are development companies with flying bicycle designs out there which are, in appearance, exactly like bicycles, except for the fans that lift it off the ground.
 In some cases, the flying bicycles are so much like bicycles and so cluttered with add-ons in order to fly that it begs the question; why not make an entirely new flying machine?

-Product engineers should look to make purpose-driven designs that accomplish a clearly defined set of goals rather than attempt to add major features to a device that wasn’t originally intended for the desired task.
+Product designers should look to make purpose-driven designs that accomplish a clearly defined set of goals rather than attempt to add major features to a device that wasn’t originally intended for the desired task.

 Sometimes making a change to an existing product can be a very good thing and create a product that is successful.
 However, this can be challenging and risky.